 In 1957, the influential Gordon D. Schaber became dean of McGeorge College of Law after Dean Swan's sudden death.
 Soon after, the Board of Trustees voted to move the school to a vacant well-baby clinic at the corner of 33rd Street and Fifth Avenue in the Oak Park neighborhood.
 Today, the McGeorge School of Law campus has grown to 13 acres.
 The law-school only campus continues to be located in Oak Park, three miles southeast of the state Capitol building in Sacramento, California.

 For 34 years, Dean Schaber guided the school through its emergence as a first-class law school.
 In 1964, Schaber won accreditation by the Committee of Bar Examiners for the state of California.
-He recruited top-notch faculty, such as Supreme Court Justice Anthony M. Kennedy, who taught constitutional law on the Sacramento campus from 1965-1988.
+He recruited top-notch faculty, such as U.S. Supreme Court Associate Justice Anthony M. Kennedy (Ret.), who taught constitutional law on the Sacramento campus from 1965-1988.

 the way for its rise to national prominence.
 In 1983, McGeorge School of Law became